Money in Guatemala

 Cheap restaurants, known as comedores, sell meals for under $5.
 In nicer restaurants, expect to pay $10–20.
 Snacks and fruit are very cheap.
 Traveling as a couple is usually cheaper than traveling alone, as there generally isn’t a significant price difference between single and double rooms.

 Banks and ATMs

 Exchanging money and travelers checks at banks in Guatemala is fairly easy.
 You’ll be asked to show proof of identification (a passport or passport copy is best).
-In border areas you may be approached by money changers who may have better rates than banks.
-It’s safe to change your money with them, but try to only exchange what you need for the next day or so.
+In border areas, you may be approached by money changers who may have better rates than banks.
+It is safe to change your money with them, but try to only exchange what you need for the next day or so.

 Traveler's Checks and Wire Transfers